Article thumbnail

 Making custom fonts for GLCD library

-Here’s a quick guide on how to make your own custom fonts for my GLCD library, using the free MikroElectronika GLCD Font Creator.
-You can download this tool here and install it to your computer.
-You can download this software here:
+Welcome to a quick guide on crafting custom fonts for my GLCD library.
+We'll be using the free MikroElectronika GLCD Font Creator.
+You can download this nifty tool from the following link:

-Go to File -> New Font -> Import an Existing System Font
+After installing the software, launch it and navigate to File -> New Font -> Import an Existing System Font.

 screenshot